I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxprocs/nf-rxprocs-rxlockenumerator.md

 <p>The <b>RxLockEnumerator</b> routine needs to allocate non-paged pool memory in order to enumerate locks.
 Consequently, <b>RxLockEnumerator</b> can fail if the memory allocation fails. </p>

-<p><b>RxLockEnumerator</b> is normally called from a network min-redirector to enumerate the file locks on an FCB. <b>RxLockEnumerator</b> gets one lock on each call. so the caller needs to keep the enumeration state internally.
-As a result, only one enumeration process can be in progress at any time. </p>

-<p>The <b>RxLockEnumerator</b> routine needs to allocate non-paged pool memory in order to enumerate locks.
-Consequently, <b>RxLockEnumerator</b> can fail if the memory allocation fails. </p>

 ## -requirements
 <table>
 <tr>